Pricing ASICs for Cryptocurrency Mining: Introduction

-\paragraph{Paper Structure} The remainder of the paper is structured as follows: we begin by reviewing related work, and then present additional background on mining and option pricing in Section~\ref{section:preliminaries}.
-We go on to define the precise model for ASICs in Section~\ref{section:model}.
-We present our results on the correct methods for pricing ASICs in Section~\ref{section:results}, deferring some of the proofs to Section~\ref{section:proofs}.
-We then employ our theoretical results to perform an empirical evaluation using real-world price data in Section~\ref{section:empirical-evaluation}.
-We conclude with a discussion on the implication of our results in Section~\ref{section:conclusions}.
+\paragraph*{Organization} This paper is structured as follows: we present additional background on cryptocurrencies and option theory in \cref{sec:Background}.
+We go on to define a mining model in \cref{sec:Model}, and present our methods for correctly pricing \glspl{ASIC} in \cref{sec:Results}, deferring most proofs to \cref{sec:Proofs}.
+We then employ our methods to perform an empirical evaluation using real-world data in \cref{sec:EmpiricalEvaluation}.
+We go over related work in \cref{sec:RelatedWork} and conclude with a discussion on the implication of our results and future work in \cref{sec:conclusion}.